RodrigoDeRosa/RodrigoDeRosa.github.io/_pages/about.md

 After a brief six months stay in [Booking.com](https://www.booking.com/), where I worked building and maintaining services for cross selling products (_“Hey!
 If you’re going to Mallorca you might want a car!”_), I moved to the wonderful Secfi.
 {: .text-justify}

+I was a Senior Software Engineer at [Secfi](https://secfi.com/) for over a year and a half, until the (very) rough start up life made us part ways.
+There, I focused mostly on the development of a set of tools that help people who owns private equity understand their financial situation in a more holistic way, allowing them to connect both their public assets (like stocks) and their private equity and understand their evolution with time and how they are connected.